What to see in Calabria? We suggest 10 unmissable places to get to know this breathtaking region better. Come with us.

-Calabria is the last Italian region before the "water border" with Sicily.
-A land rich in monuments, culture and beautiful landscapes that deserves to be known and explored.
+Calabria is the last Italian region before Sicily's "water border".
+It is a land rich in monuments, culture, and beautiful landscapes that deserves to be known and explored.
 Here is a list of 10 things not to be missed.

 Your tour in Calabria cannot be considered completely satisfying without a stop in the town of Stilo, in the province of Reggio Calabria.
 The small town, home of the famous philosopher Tommaso Campanella, appears immune to the passage of time.
 Its historic center, in fact, is still perfectly preserved and is the major attraction of the town along with the Byzantine settlement of Cattolica di Stilo.